isabelle926/isabelle_csptri3_individual/tpt/5_5notes.md

     - And many more!

 Make a license for your personal and Team project.
 Document license you picked and why.
-- I am choosing the Education Community License v2.0 for my individual repository because it addresses the specific need of the academic community
+- I am choosing the MIT license for my individual repository and our team project because it is the most reliable license and allows for most people to use it freely
-- Our team is choosing the MIT license because it works best for our sponsored project